purduesigbots/pros-docs/v5/okapi/api/chassis/model/chassis-model-factory.rst

- itopRightMotor      The top right motor (also used for controller input). ibottomRightMotor   The bottom right motor. ibottomLeftMotor    The bottom left motor. imaxOutput          The maximum output value sent to the motors.
+ itopRightMotor      The top right motor (also used for controller input). ibottomRightMotor   The bottom right motor. ibottomLeftMotor    The bottom left motor. imaxVelocity        The maximum velocity output value to the motors. imaxVoltage         The maximum voltage output value to the motors.
 =================== ===================================================================

 create